dpsmith/linux/Documentation/security/launch-integrity/principles.rst

 trusted mechanism enables for the trustworthiness of that mechanism to be quantified.

-For software systems there are two system states for which the integrity is critical, when the software is loaded into memory and when the software is executing on the hardware.
+For software systems, there are two system states for which the integrity is critical, when the software is loaded into memory and when the software is executing on the hardware.
 Ensuring that the expected software is load into memory is referred to as load-time integrity while ensuring that the software